-Chronic metabolic acidosis is a condition which occurs in a significant number of people who develop chronic kidney disease (CKD).
+Metabolic acidosis is a condition which occurs in a significant number of people who develop chronic kidney disease (CKD).
 Our body produces acid as part of daily functioning.
-This acid (which is different from stomach acid) is cleared by the kidneys.
+This acid which is found in the serum (a component of blood) is removed by the kidneys.
 When kidney function declines, this metabolic or serum acid can build up in the body and cause problems like the faster progression of kidney disease, muscle wasting, bone disease, inflammation and malnutrition.
 This serum acid is called metabolic acid, because it is produced from everyday body function and the metabolism of food.
 This acid has no relation to stomach acid.

 Correcting elevated serum acid levels can slow kidney disease and the loss of kidney function.